bxrdy/systems-programming-rust/README.md

 # Systems Programming w/ Rust

 Exploring Rust's approach to systems programming through implementations.
-Tracking building reliable, performant code with Rust's memory safety guarantees (well, C & C++ folks would somewhat not agree with me lol :P).
+Rust caught my attention for systems programming - not claiming it's perfect, just curious about the hype.
+Building reliable, performant code with memory safety guarantees (well, C & C++ folks would somewhat not agree with me lol :P).

+C gives you that 3 AM adrenaline rush when malloc goes rogue, but I prefer my crashes at compile time.

 ## What's Inside